WHEN YOUR GARAGE FLOOR LOOKS LIKE THIS

 Harley Tan Light kit has 10lbs of clay, buff, chocolate, white and black chips.

-Blue & Light Blue kits have black, white and functional gray chips.
+Dk Blue has black, white and functional gray chips.

 Racing Blue kit has black, white, gray and rustic red chips.

-Harley Gray has Light Gray epoxy with 10 lbs. of neutral gray, charcoal gray, functional gray with hints of black and white chips.
+Harley Gray has Light Gray epoxy with neutral gray, charcoal gray, functional gray

-Black- Standard black comes with 8lbs of gray white and red chips, optional black comes with 5lbs of metallic silver chips as pictured in the image above.
+Black- Standard black comes with 8lbs of light gray, white and lipstick red chips, optional blacks come with various color combos of metallic silver and other colors such as Lipstick Red or Orange

-Desert Tan has burgundy, white, navy, clay and chocolate chips.
+Desert Tan has burgundy, ivory, hunter green and navy chips.

 Kahki Tan kit has 10lbs of brown, beige, tan and coppertone chips.

-To order a custom Paint and Chip combination select any one of the kits you want as a base color in the color selection drop down box.
-Then in the comment box at the bottom of the checkout page indicate what color Chips you would like, you can request up to 5 different chip colors, we carry every basic color chip you can think of (glow in the dark chips are only available in Green Glow due to EPA restrictions).
+To order a custom Paint and Chip combination select one of the kits in the base color epoxy you want.
+In the Custom Chip Color Selection box indicate chip colors you'd like, you can request up to 5 different chip colors, we carry every basic color chip you can think of (glow in the dark chips are only available in Green or Blue Glow due to EPA restrictions).

 Coverage for your Garage Epoxy Floor

-Each kit will cover up to 550 sf.
+Please keep in mind a few epoxy coverage facts.
 Rougher surfaces and more porous surfaces will yield less coverage.
-Lighter colors such as Beige will yield less coverage and it's a good idea to use a primer first when using Beige.
-White and Red come with a primer to ensure a beautiful Bright White or Bright Red finish without any concrete bleed through or streaks.
+Lighter colors such as Beige and high pigment colors such as black and white will also yield less coverage.
+So it's a good idea to use a primer first when using any of these colors or if your floor is very rough.
+Red gets the least coverage because it has the highest amount of pigments and its why it's the most expensive color.
+Red comes standard with a red primer to ensure a beautiful Bright Red finish without any concrete bleed through or streaks.

-The Armor Chip Floor Epoxy kit contains:Etching solution 2 gallons of part A epoxy & 1 gal part B military grade solids epoxy
+The Armor Chip Floor Epoxy kit contains:2 gallons of part A military grade high build epoxy & 1 gal part B military grade hardener

 Two coats of crystal clear urethane fortified protective topcoat.

-For Fork Lift traffic or other heavy duty usage choose the single coat Military Grade Topcoat Option.
+For work shops or other heavy duty usage choose the single coat Military Grade Topcoat Option.